chapel-lang/chapel/doc/rst/usingchapel/prereqs.rst

     * The ``mason system`` subcommands additionally require ``pkg-config``.

   * The LLVM backend is now the default and it is easiest to use it with a system-wide installation of LLVM.
-Only LLVM 11 is currently supported.
-If a system-wide installation of LLVM 11 is not available, you can use the bundled LLVM or disable LLVM support (see :ref:`readme-chplenv.CHPL_LLVM`).
-Please note that building the bundled LLVM requires cmake version 3.4.3 or later (and upcoming versions will require 3.13.4);
+Only LLVM 12 is currently supported.
+If a system-wide installation of LLVM 12 is not available, you can use the bundled LLVM or disable LLVM support (see :ref:`readme-chplenv.CHPL_LLVM`).
+Please note that building the bundled LLVM requires cmake version 3.13.4 or later.

 .. _readme-prereqs-installation: